 John McArthur (17 Rooms co-chair) is senior fellow and director of the Center for Sustainable Development at Brookings.

-Alexandra Bracken is a senior project manager for operations.
+Alexandra Bracken is the assistant director for the Center for Sustainable Development.
 She serves as the overall focal point for Brookings-RF coordination on the 17 Rooms initiative and has day-to-day responsibility for successful overall execution of the flagship process.
 Alexandra comes to CSD with a decade of experience in sustainable development.
 Her past work experience includes research on gender equity in Central Asia as a consultant with the World Bank; managing the International Youth Foundation’s Mozambique portfolio, which included education and youth livelihoods initiatives; and working as a secondary school teacher in Cabo Verde and Mozambique as a U.S. Peace Corps volunteer.
 Alexandra has an M.S. in global human development from Georgetown University’s School of Foreign Service.

 Jacob Taylor is a senior project manager for innovation and learning.
 He is a cognitive anthropologist by training with a research focus on collective intelligence and social cohesion in human systems and high-performing teams.
 Jacob is the secretariat’s lead on the 17 Rooms-X initiative and is responsible for codification of insights and innovations across both the 17 Rooms-X and global flagship tracks of the initiative.
 Before joining the 17 Rooms Secretariat, he worked to apply his research to several contexts, including most recently as a research fellow at the Asian Bureau of Economic Research at the Crawford School of Public Policy at the Australian National University, and as a consulting scientist to a DARPA research program for developing technology for social and team intelligence and team performance.
 Jacob has a regional research focus on China, having spent several years studying, working, and conducting ethnographic research in Beijing with the local Chinese sports community.
 He himself has a background in professional team sport, representing his native country of Australia in Rugby 7s, 2009-2013.
 Jacob received a B.A.
 (Honors) from the University of Sydney and an M.Sc. in cognitive and evolutionary anthropology and D.Phil.
 (Ph.D.) in anthropology from the University of Oxford, where he studied as a Rhodes Scholar.